CICS110/CICS110.github.io/main/assignments/06-files/index.md

 ## **4. Implement `csv_parse.py`**
 In this problem, you will learn how to parse a CSV file.
 A CSV file, short for Comma-Separated Values, is a plain text file that contains data in a tabular format, with each row representing a record and each column representing a field.
 The values in each field are separated by a comma.
 CSV files can be opened and edited by many different software applications, including spreadsheet programs like Microsoft Excel, and are commonly used for data storage, transfer, and analysis.

 Below is an example of ```students.csv```.
 Each row represents a record for a different student.
-Each record has 12 values (seperated by commas) that correspond to 12 different fields: student name, section, score1, score2, ..., score10.
-We will work with the following ```students.csv``` for this problem (note that the autograder will use a version of ```students.csv``` with more students and sections).
+Each record has 12 values (separated by commas) that correspond to 12 different fields: student name, section, score1, score2, ..., score10.
+We will work with the following ```students.csv``` for this problem (note that the auto-grader will use a version of ```students.csv``` with more students and sections).
 ```
 Noa Marijus,A,91.4,82.53,86.52,84.7,81.69,84.11,86.29,91.63,92.42,94.7
 Christa Maple,B,97.37,80.58,88.78,68.53,88.3,73.72,74.44,79.22,78.09,74.82